opentelekomcloud-docs/cloud-create/umn/source/getting_started/start_deploy.rst

 3. In the above example, the logs show that the Terraform configuration for the Compute is generated and being applied.

-4. In the console of Open Telekom Cloud, you can see the VM :code:`ctd-Compute-0` is created as well:
+4. In the console of T-Cloud Public, you can see the VM :code:`ctd-Compute-0` is created as well:

 .. figure:: /_static/images/2-compute-deploy-review-2.png
   :width: 800

   Figure 2.
-OTC Console shows the new VM ctd-Compute-0
+The Web console shows the new VM ctd-Compute-0

 5. After the VM is created, the orchestration engine tests the SSH connection to the VM.
 After the test, the VM is ready to install a service catalog.